ericwooley/react-nativeish/README.md

   Storyshots convert storybook stories to jest snapshots.
 So that when you run unit tests, it checks the underylying dom elements havn't changed.

 * Containers (Smart Components)
   Containers are components that use redux-connect to map a components props to redux state and actions.
+  For unit testing see [this blog post](http://www.wsbrunson.com/react/redux/test/2016/05/08/testing-redux-containers.html)
   * Example:
     ```js
     // TODO